AI Use Cases/Manufacturing

 Why this breaks down on low-volume, high-mix lines

 Supervised models trained on historical yield outcomes need sufficient repetition per SKU and machine combination to learn reliable patterns.
-A plant running hundreds of low-volume custom work orders per year may not generate enough per-configuration yield events to train a stable model.
+A plant running hundreds of low-volume custom work orders per year across multiple OEM customer programs may not generate enough per-configuration yield events to train a stable model.
 In those environments, the system defaults to generalized parameter-drift detection, which is less precise and more likely to generate false-positive alerts that erode operator trust and compliance with the alert workflow.

 3. 3